 - Arson, Murder, and Jaywalking: The "Inner-City Wizard School" sketch; the wizard school in question suffers from supposedly stereotypical problems found in typical inner-city public schools.
 It also apparently has rats.

-- Attractive Bent-Gender: In a meta-example, a suspiciously high amount of comments on the YouTube video of the "Meegan, Come Back" sketch are about how well Peele plays a woman.
+- Attractive Bent-Gender: In a meta-example, a suspiciously high number of comments on the YouTube video of the "Meegan, Come Back" sketch are about how well Peele plays a woman.

 - Ax-Crazy: The fighter in this skit, who crosses over with Soft-Spoken Sadist.